maartenba/maartenba.github.io/_posts/2020-01-13-making-api-calls-using-the-access-token-and-refresh-token-from-an-aspnet-core-authentication-handler.markdown

 These authentication handlers will typically do the following:

-* Redirect to a OpenIdConnect or OAuth2 consent page, where you will grant the application permission to authenticate and maybe access some resources on your behalf, for example with Space or Azuer AD.
+* Redirect to a OpenIdConnect or OAuth2 consent page, where you will grant the application permission to authenticate and maybe access some resources on your behalf, for example with Space or Azure AD.
 * When access is granted, get an access token and an optional refresh token to use for further authenticated communication with the API, such as Space's team directory or Microsoft Graph.
 * Create an identity and sign you in to your application.